patreeceeo/patreeceeo/README.md

 - 👯 I’m looking to collaborate on any of the above.
 - 🤔 I’m looking for help with all things business and marketing.

-<a anchor="art">1.</a> My definition of art is expansive, including video games and creative coding as well as traditional fine art
 <!--
 - 💬 Ask me about ...
 - 📫 How to reach me: ...